CESNET/eInfra-docs/docs.it4i/dice.md

 **step 2:**

-Copy the link (second one) which you got from terminal to the browser or just ctrl+left_mousebutton
+Copy the link (second one) which you got from the terminal to the browser or just ctrl+left_mousebutton

 example: